 Another vital part of my journey was attending as many networking opportunities as possible.
 By networking, I learn from other people’s experiences to better guide my own.

-Lesson 3: Find your tribe
+Lesson 3: Find your personal board

 Create relationships with mentors, sponsors, and peers to guide you on your pathway to success.